Bizum + MONEI

 In order to be PCI DSS compliant you have to meet the following 12 requirements.

 3. If your company stores cardholder data, protect it.
-Not all companies that process cards store cardholder data, but if your company does you’re required to protect that data.
+If your business stores cardholder data, you’re required to protect that data.
 Never store cardholder data unless it’s required for legal, regulatory, or business needs.
-If you do need to store data for any of those reasons limit storage time and purge data at least once per quarter.
+If you do need to store data for any of those reasons, limit storage time and purge data at least once per quarter.
 Never store sensitive data, even if it’s encrypted, longer than the amount of time it takes to process a transaction.

 4. When you send data across open, public networks, always encrypt it.
 Moving data across a public network gives criminals a chance to access it.
 Always encrypt the data before you transmit it and decrypt it upon receipt to decrease the likelihood of criminals getting usable data.
 You will need strong cryptography and security protocols to meet this requirement.

-5. Use the most recent updated versions of anti-virus software.
-Create a vulnerability management program by using anti-virus software and keeping the software updated.
+5. Use the most recent updated versions of antivirus software.
+Create a vulnerability management program by using updated antivirus software.
 Keep all software on your system updated to eliminate any security holes.
-Your anti-virus mechanisms need to always be active, generate auditable logs, and use the latest dictionaries to ensure your compliance.
+Your antivirus mechanisms need to always be active, generate auditable logs, and use the latest dictionaries to ensure your compliance.

 6. Maintain secure applications and systems.
 Another part of your vulnerability management program includes keeping other software secure.
 Install security patches for software as soon as it’s available.
-Merchants need to be able to know about these patches right away and easily implement them.
-You will also need to be able to discover and rank new vulnerabilities.
+Merchants should be informed about these patches right away and be able to implement them easily.
+You should also have the capability to discover and rank new vulnerabilities.

 7. Implement need-to-know restrictions to cardholder data.
 A major component of PCI DSS is implementing strong access control measures.
 Criminals may try to access cardholder data, but unauthorized people or organizations may also ask for access to sensitive data that they don’t need for the current task.
-Strong access control assesses not only who is requesting data, but the specific circumstances they are requesting it for.
-The system then needs to be able to respond accordingly by approving only requests that need to know that data to complete a specific task.
+Strong access control assesses not only who is requesting data, but also the specific circumstances they are requesting it for.
+The system then needs to be able to respond accordingly by only approving requests for data access, needed to complete a specific task.

 8. Each person on your team with computer access needs a unique ID.
-Unique IDs for each person with computer access allow you to know that every time someone in the organization accesses cardholder data you can trace the activity and recognize unauthorized access.
-To allow remote access you must implement two-factor authorization.
-This does not mean two passwords, rather use technologies like a fingerprint scanner and email or SMS confirmation, to use a token as one factor and password as a second.
+Unique IDs for each person with computer access let you know every time someone in the organization accesses cardholder data.
+You can trace the activity and recognize unauthorized access.
+To allow remote access, you must implement two-factor authorization.
+This does not mean two passwords.
+Instead, use technologies like a fingerprint scanner and email or SMS confirmation, to use a token as one factor and a password as a second.

 9. Implement access restrictions to cardholder data.
 You need to ensure data is safe within the physical confines of the business as well.
 Limit physical access to sensitive data.
 Security personnel needs to enforce strict rules about who is authorized to access physically secured data and keep logs of who accesses information.
 You will also need to physically destroy data in the shortest amount of time possible.